agalaviz-clay/agalaviz-clay/README.md

 *A highlight of some major tools and platforms that I have experience with.*

 #### Base
-IntelliJ, Linux, Mac OS, VS Code
+IntelliJ, Linux, MacOS, Windows, VS Code

 #### Languages
 C++, Java, JavaScript, Python